 “I was planning to get a new automated garage door installed but my neighbour’s garage door just broke.
 Now I am a bit wary.
 Why would garage doors break?”

 A garage door can break for many reasons.
 Before we get into all of those reasons, if you are looking for garage doors in Petersfield, it is our advice to find a business that not only installs but services and repairs as well.
-That way, when you get your new garage door installed, you will already have built a relationship with the company that will service or repair your garage door later.
+That way, when you get your new garage door installed, you will already have built a relationship with the company that will service or repair your Overhead Door – Puget Sound later.

 These are the three most common reasons why garage doors need repair:

 - bent railings (or tracks)

 The sensors are a safety device.
 If someone walks under the door while it is closing, the sensor is tripped and automatically opened.
 However, these sensors are notorious for being bumped or blocked.
 Suddenly, your garage door will not close.

 These are easy to fix if you know how to align them.
 However, we get lots of calls because these may take more patience than some are willing to put forth.